What is Tax Planning?

 Example #2

-Let us take the example of David who is entitled to exemption of income from outside the US.
+Let us take the example of David, who is entitled to income exemption outside the US.
 During 2016, he earned $65,000 working outside the US, which he received over a period of 2 years: $35,000 in 2016 and $30,000 in 2017.
-David has the option to either report the entire income in 2016 on an accrual basis or over the 2-year period on a cash basis.
+David can either report the entire income in 2016 on an accrual basis or over the 2-year period on a cash basis.
 Determine what reporting should be beneficial for him if the exemption limit for any year is $40,000.

-In case David reports the entire income in 2016 on an accrual basis, then he will able to avail of tax exemption of up to $40,000 only.
-However, if he reports them on a cash basis then he can avail of tax exemption of $35,000 in 2016 and $30,000 in 2017, which means a total exemption of $65,000.
+If David reports the entire income in 2016 on an accrual basis, then he can avail of tax exemption of up to $40,000 only.
+However, if he reports them on a cash basis, he can avail of a tax exemption of $35,000 in 2016 and $30,000 in 2017, which means a total exemption of $65,000.
 So, it would be logical for him to do the tax filing on a cash basis.

 Types of Tax Planning

-- Purposive Tax Planning: In this type of tax planning the tax provision is done in an intelligent way to avail the tax benefits while following a certain well-defined objective, such as a change in investment strategy, diversification of business activities, etc.
+- Purposive Tax Planning: In this type, intelligent provisions are made to avail tax benefits while adhering to a certain well-defined objective, such as a change in investment strategy or diversification of business activities.

-- Permissive Tax Planning: This type of tax planning takes advantage of various exemptions, deductions and concessions while following all the rules permissible under various tax provisions and framework of law.
-In short, permissive tax planning is done according to the provisions of the tax laws.
+- Permissive Tax Planning: This type takes advantage of various exemptions, deductions, and concessions while following all the rules permissible under various tax provisions and law frameworks.
+In short, taxpayers engage in permissive tax planning by adhering to the provisions outlined in the tax laws.

-- Short-Range Tax Planning: In this type of tax planning temporary tactics are executed at the end of the year to achieve certain specific objectives.
+- Short-Range Tax Planning: In this type, temporary tactics execute at the year’s end to achieve certain specific objectives.

-- Long-Range Tax Planning: In this type of tax planning the strategies are formed at the start of the year and their results are only visible in the long run.
+- Long-Range Tax Planning: In this type, organizations formulate strategies at the beginning of the year, and their outcomes become apparent only in the long run.

-The underlying need for a better standard of living now and in the future drives the need for tax planning.
-An efficient tax planning can minimize the impact of taxes on the cash inflow and significantly speed up the process of wealth accumulation for the future.
+The underlying need for a better standard of living now and in the future drives the need for planning.
+Efficient tax planning can minimize the impact of taxes on the cash inflow and significantly speed up the future wealth accumulation process.

-- It reduces the tax liability by utilizing the benefits of all available deductions.
+- It reduces tax liability by utilizing the benefits of all available deductions.

-- It helps in saving more money that can be invested in some other productive investment opportunities to build a stable source of secondary income.
+- It aids in saving more money, which can be invested in other productive opportunities to establish a stable secondary income source.

-- If executed properly, it can mitigate the risk of unnecessary litigations pertaining to taxation.
+- If executed properly, it can mitigate the risk of unnecessary litigations about taxation.

-- Usually, it results in blockage of fund for purchasing tax saving investment products, which can impact liquidity in the short-term.
+- Usually, it results in the blockage of funds for purchasing tax-saving investment products, which can impact liquidity in the short term.

-- At times the taxpayers fail to distinguish between tax planning and tax evasion and so they end up misinterpreting the provisions under the tax law.
+- Sometimes, taxpayers fail to distinguish between tax planning and tax evasion, so they misinterpret the provisions under the tax law.

 Conclusion

-So, it can be seen that tax planning is donewell within the applicable limits of the tax laws.
-There are several tax saving options available that can be evaluated to check whether or not they actually help in tax savings.
+So, it can be seen that tax planning is done well within the applicable limits of the tax laws.
+There are several tax saving options available that can be evaluated to check whether or not they help in tax savings.

 Recommended Articles

 This is a guide to Tax Planning.
-Here we also discuss the introduction and how does tax planning work? along with advantages and disadvantages.
+Here we discuss the introduction and how it works, along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –